Pictobits: Reception

-Picopict has received a positive reception.
+Pictobits has received a positive reception.
 It holds an aggregate score of 83/100 and 84.64% from Metacritic and GameRankings respectively.
 This made it the 37th best Nintendo DS game and the 1,201st best video game on GameRankings.
-For the weeks ending June 10 and June 17, Picopict was the 10th best-selling DSiWare game.
+For the weeks ending June 10 and June 17, Pictobits was the 10th best-selling DSiWare game.
 It was the 15th best-selling DSiWare game for the week ending June 24, and 18th for the week ending July 2.
 It ranked 20th the next week, falling off the charts the week afterward.
-Nintendo Life's Brody Olimar called Picopict one of the first great title on the DSiWare service, commenting that it was a good value and had nothing to complain about.
+Nintendo Lifes Brody Olimar called Pictobits one of the first great title on the DSiWare service, commenting that it was a good value and had nothing to complain about.
 Nintendo Life also named it the best Nintendo DSiWare game of the year.
-Giant Bomb's Brad Shoemaker commented that it looked like the "best thing on DSiWare".
+Giant Bombs Brad Shoemaker commented that it looked like the "best thing on DSiWare".
 In his review, Shoemaker called it a "tough, rewarding puzzle game that will take you a while to master, and even longer to unlock all the available content".

 N-Sider's Matt Behrens called it one of the best Art Style games, along with Cubello.
 He added that if they make more DSiWare like it, he would recommend the DSi to more people.
-Nintendo World Report's Nick DiMola called it one of the DSiWare and Art Style games, calling it a "fun but challenging" game.
+Nintendo World Reports Nick DiMola called it one of the DSiWare and Art Style games, calling it a "fun but challenging" game.
 Developer of the Bit.Trip series, Gaijin Games, praised it for its music and its "simple yet intuitive" gameplay.
 Though they criticized it for its touch controls and its difficulty level, they add that players become more skilled as the game goes on, making the latter not much of a problem.
 Official Nintendo Magazines Chris Scullion praised it for its retro graphics and music, as well as calling it "fiendishly addictive" and a "great value".
 However, they noted it as a "very difficult" game.